 The technical committee met in Miami, Florida in September and discussed public input; linked below:

 Balloting is now underway with the formal posting of the results no later than January 20th.

 Public consultation on the Second Draft closes February 17th.

 We have been advocating risk-informed animal safety concepts in this document since the 2013 Edition and have found that it is nearly impossible to underestimate the sensitivity of educational communities to the life safety of animals — either for agriculture or medical research.
 An examination of the technical committee roster will reveal that there are no user-interests from the education industry.
 As we explain in our ABOUT, the lack of user interest participation is not owed to any lack of diligence to recruit user interests by ANSI accredited standards developer.

-All NFPA consensus documents are open for discussion during our daily 11 AM online teleconferences but we harvest all public participation opportunities on Fire Protection issues once per month.
-We also keep NFPA on the agenda of our Food Safety teleconference because of the legacy of land grant universities and their facilities.
+We keep this title on the standing agenda of our periodic Prometheus, Laboratory and Food teleconferences.
 See our CALENDAR for the next online meeting; open to everyone.
-Send a request for the advance agenda to email@example.com.
+Send a request for the advance agenda to firstname.lastname@example.org.
 Use the login credentials at the upper right of our home page.